 - Understands English well and/or is age 6+

 Regardless of the timing of reading introduction, audio exposure to native Chinese is crucial for learning!
 Tones and pronunciation can be modeled without written phonics.

 After learning Pinyin, I could read Chinese books with Pinyin and teach my daughter the corresponding characters.
 From age 3 to 4.5 years, she was able to learn 800-1000 characters without phonetic support.
 On the other hand, my ability to learn Chinese characters has been significantly slower.
 After 2+ years of study, I still cannot read as many characters as her, and I was only able to make progress when I pushed myself to read children’s books with no Pinyin.

-She also can read Korean (phonetic alphabet) and is just starting to learn how to read English.
+She can read Korean (phonetic alphabet) and is learning how to read English.
 Therefore, we are waiting to teach Pinyin because…

 - She is still inconsistent with English phonics